ArnoldDP/OStim-Community-Modlist/README.md

   ### OStim

-  I tried as hard as I could to integrate this in way that makes sense and doesnt disrupt gameplay.
-It isnt perfect, but its getting there.
-Since this is the primary focus of this list and sets it apart from other mod lists, id be here all day if I listed every add-on used.
-Heres a few of my favorites though.
+   OStim integration is the primary focus of the list and what separates it from other lists.
+I tried to keep away from intrusive mods and only use things that integrate it into the game in a way that makes sense.
+It's not perfect, but its getting there.
+Here's a few of the notable mods included.

  * Rift's Rest